ChakraLabx/vinyAsa/README.md

 # vinyAsa: Open-Source Document AI Platform

-Welcome to **vinyAsa**, an open-source Document AI solution developed by [ChakraLabx](https://github.com/ChakraLabx).
+Welcome to **vinyAsa**, an open-source version of AWS Texract(Document AI) solution developed by [ChakraLabx](https://github.com/ChakraLabx).
 This platform is designed to make text extraction, analysis, and interaction with scanned documents, PDFs, and images more efficient.
 By leveraging multiple OCR and layout analysis models, Vinyāsa provides a versatile environment for users who need to process various types of documents—from medical forms and invoices to legal contracts.

 [![Watch the video](https://img.youtube.com/vi/gLFQBTxSijk/0.jpg)](https://youtu.be/gLFQBTxSijk)